-Through the USAID | DELIVER PROJECT, JSI provided support to the Ministry of Health in USAID zones to strengthen the in-country supply chain for malaria commodities.
+Through the USAID | DELIVER PROJECT, JSI provided support to the Ministry of Health to strengthen the in-country supply chain for malaria commodities in USAID zones.
 JSI coordinated and collaborated with stakeholders to estimate commodity requirements, build capacity for the supply chain, improve the logistics information system, and decrease bottle necks to ensure effective delivery of commodities to the last mile.
-JSI has also led efforts to reach a consensus on how to effectively implement an integrated supply chain and LMIS.
+JSI also led efforts to reach a consensus on how to effectively implement an integrated supply chain and LMIS.